dgroomes/vanilla-kafka/spring-barebones/README.md

-# spring-interfaces
+# spring-barebones

-WORK IN PROGRESS

-A basic [Spring Kafka](https://spring.io/projects/spring-kafka) application that demonstrates how to use Spring Kafka by implementing Spring Kafka interfaces instead of using annotations like `KafkaListener`.
+A simple Java program to process messages from a Kafka topic using abstractions from [Spring for Apache Kafka](https://spring.io/projects/spring-kafka).

 ---

+### Description

+This project is named "-barebones" because it doesn't actually create a Spring application context but rather codes directly to the essential APIs provided by Spring for Apache Kafka.
+In this way, we opt-out of software machinery like the `@EnableKafka` annotation which lets us focus on the core APIs.

 ### Instructions